-Our estimates of share-based compensation expense require a number of complex and subjective assumptions including our stock price volatility, employee exercise patterns, future forfeitures, the probability of achievement of the set performance conditions, dividend yield, related tax effects and the selection of an appropriate fair value model.
-We estimate expected share price volatility based on historical volatility using daily prices over the term of past options, RSUs or purchase offerings, as we consider historical share price volatility as most representative of future volatility.
-We estimate expected life based on historical settlement rates, which we believe are most representative of future exercise and post-vesting termination behaviors.
+Our estimates of share-based compensation expense require a number of complex and subjective assumptions including our stock price volatility, the probability of achievement of the set performance conditions, dividend yield, related tax effects, and the selection of an appropriate fair value model.
+We estimate expected share price volatility based on historical volatility using daily prices over the term of options, RSUs or purchase offerings, as we consider historical share price volatility as most representative of future volatility.
 The dividend yield assumption is based on our history and expectations of future dividend payouts.
-We used historical data to estimate pre-vesting forfeitures, and we recorded share-based compensation expense only for those awards that are expected to vest.
-Effective April 1, 2017, we adopted Accounting Standards Update (ASU) 2016-09 and account for forfeitures as they occur.
-Refer to "Adoption of New Accounting Pronouncements" below for details of the impact from the change in accounting.